Ruth Bader Ginsburg Is The Oldest Supreme Court Justice, But May Not Retire During Trump’s First Term

 — The New Yorker (@NewYorker) October 6, 2018

 In an interview with CNN, when asked when she expects to retire, Ginsburg said, “I’m now 85.
 My senior colleague Justice John Paul Stevens, he stepped down when he was 90, so I think I have about at least five more years.”
 Evidence of this expectation lies in the fact that she has hired law clerks for at least two more terms.

 In five years, it will be 2023, but Ginsburg didn’t say “five years,” she said, “at least five more years.”
 If she pushed it out to 2024, she would be retiring during the last years of Trump’s second term (if he wins the next presidential election).
-In that situation, following their own previous declaration that a Supreme Court justice should not be confirmed during a presidential election year, and that a lame-duck president should not make the appointment.
+In that situation, following their own previous declaration that a Supreme Court justice should not be confirmed during a presidential election year, a lame-duck president should not make the appointment.
 Trump would be a lame-duck president in 2024.

 So while politics are not supposed to come into play with the Supreme Court, presidents do tend to appoint nominees they feel are positioned on a spot along the political spectrum that is similar to their own.
 That fact is nothing new.
 Politics may play a larger role, especially following the confirmation of conservative Brett Kavanaugh, in the appointment of someone to fill the spot vacated by Ruth Bader Ginsburg if that vacancy happens as a possible second term of President Trump comes to a close.